Legoland Windsor, in South East England, is a fun family day out for all, especially if you’ve got little ones who really love LEGO.

 It should go without saying that showing up without pre-booking tickets means you’re going to be spending more money at the gate.

-To save splashing out for on-the-door prices, you’d be much better off planning your visit online, and booking your tickets at least 7 days in advance.
+To save splashing out for on-the-door prices, you’d be much better off planning your visit online, as this will save you up to £30 compared to the gate price.

 If you’re shelling out for a full on mini-holiday at Legoland, then you might as well get another day free, right?